kvarak/dnd/docs/_Rules/husregler.md

-{{}}">wide
 ## <a class="internal-link" name="internal-adventuring">Adventuring</a>

 This chapter covers the basics of the adventuring life, from the mechanics of movement to the rules of resting and activities your character might pursue between adventures.

 ## <a class="internal-link" name="internal-rest">Rest</a>

-Heroic though they might be, adventurers can’t spend every hour of the day in the thick of exploration and combat.
-They need rest — time to sleep and eat, tend their wounds, refresh their minds and spirits and brace themselves for further adventure.
+Heroic though they might be, adventurers can’t spend every hour of the day in the thick of exploration, Social Interaction, and Combat.
+They need rest — time to sleep and eat, tend their wounds, refresh their minds and spirits for Spellcasting, and brace themselves for further adventure.

 There are two kinds of rests, short and long.